Vyral/base-template/_posts/2018-07-24-what-is-the-best-way-to-buy-and-sell-at-the-same-time.md

 If you qualify to buy a new home before you sell your current home, you should know that after you purchase your new home, **you will have to carry two mortgages.** You need to make sure that you feel comfortable doing this.
 Also, you will now know exactly how much equity you are going to get out of your current home.

-Meanwhile, **an advantage of selling first is that you do not have to worry about a home sale contingency.** This puts you in much stronger negotiating position as a buyer because it is one less contingency the seller has to worry about.
+Meanwhile, **an advantage of selling first is that you do not have to worry about a home sale contingency.** This puts you in a much stronger negotiating position as a buyer because it gives the seller one less contingency to worry about.

 {% include pullquote.html %}